NicholasSynovic/dictin/README.md

-# Dictionary Generator
+# Dictin

-> Generate dictionary files from multiple online dictionaries
+> Get a list of words and definitions from the Merriam Webster dictionary

 ## About

 - Is this a web scraping program? **Yes**
 - Does this program break online dictionary TOS? **Probably**

-This application goes to online dictionaries and scrapes their directory of words to generate word lists and their definitions.
+This application goes to Merriam Webster's online dictionary and gets the complete list of words and definitions for those words and exports it as JSON.

 ## How to Execute

 0. Have `Python 3.9+` installed
 1. Execute `pip install requirements.txt`
-2. Execute `python MerriamWebster.py`
+2. Execute `python dictin.py`
+3. View the JSON in `output.json`